The Nurtured Capsule

 The Why

 After having my babies, I felt like getting dressed was harder than it should be.
 Clothes didn’t fit the same, my body felt different, and most “style advice” didn’t apply to new moms.
-I created The Nurtured Capsule to make postpartum dressing simple and supportive.
+I created The Nurtured Capsule to make pregnancy and postpartum dressing simple and supportive.

 The What